"Women belong in all places where decisions are being made. It shouldn't be that women are the exception."

 - A detailed topic agenda will be available one week prior to the start of the program.

-- Sessions will take place on the SCU campus from 8.30 am - to 5:00 pm on the designated days.
+- Sessions will take place from 8:30 am–5 pm on the designated days.